sauliusdainys/docs/README.md

 ## Data Retention and Replay

 Data inputs which are available for contract execution must also be auditable and available for replay.
 How does one independently verify a contract execution and subsequent results?
 They must have access to data inputs which trigger smart contract execution.
 Destroying such data will render smart contracts unverifiable and therefore not trust worthy.
 Who would trust a smart contract which cannot be independently verified?
 This capability is critical to enable trust, weed out fraud and theft in the digital smart economy.
-K2 establishes an off-chain data retention facility which can be used to audit execution of DAPPs utilizing one or more Oracles.
+K2N establishes an off-chain data retention facility which can be used to audit execution of DAPPs utilizing one or more Oracles.
 Retention is specified in the SDC (Smart Data Contract).
+Retention is backed by Data Lakes described below.

 ## Data Consistency across Blockchain